Billy Bishop Toronto City Airport: 1930s–1940s

 The first proposal to build an airport was made in June 1929 by the Toronto Harbour Commission.
-The Commission proposed a four-stage plan, starting with an "air harbour" for seaplanes, while the final stages proposed filling the then-regatta course lagoon between the sandbar and Hanlan's Point.
+The commission proposed a four-stage plan, starting with an "air harbour" for seaplanes, while the final stages proposed filling the then-regatta course lagoon between the sandbar and Hanlan's Point.
 Toronto City Council at that time agreed to the "air harbour" but "in no way—either by implication or suggestion—implies approval of the ultimate development of a combined air harbour and airport."
 In August 1935, Council reversed its position and approved the airport project by a vote of 15–7, against the opposition of Toronto mayor Sam McBride (who was serving as a Councillor at the time).
 City Council received approval from the Government of Canada to spend $976,000 ($ in dollars) on a tunnel under the Western Gap.
 That fall, after construction began, a federal election was held and William Lyon Mackenzie King was elected as prime minister.
 King's government reversed the previous government's decision and cancelled the tunnel.

 Trans-Canada Air Lines was expected to begin operations in 1937, so in November 1936, City Council (without McBride, who died days earlier) formed an "Advisory Airport Committee" to advise on where to build a municipal airport.
 The committee proposed several locations and of these two were approved by the Government of Canada, which agreed to fund one-quarter of the project.
 The two sites were the Island and Malton, north-west of Toronto.
 A seaplane and land airport would be built at the island, and an auxiliary field was to be built at Malton.
 The project would fill in the regatta lagoon and extend the airport site on both the east and west sides.
 After two days of debate, City Council voted 14–7 to approve the construction of both airports.

-The site of the airport had been home to Hanlan's Point baseball stadium, numerous cottages, Hanlan's Point Amusement Park and the regatta course.
+The site of the airport had been home to Hanlan's Point Stadium, numerous cottages, Hanlan's Point Amusement Park and the regatta course.
 The 54 cottages and their cottagers were moved to today's Algonquin Island (then named Sunfish Island).
 The seaplane base was first used in 1938.
 The paved runways and the terminal building were opened in 1939.
 In April 1939, Toronto Council voted to name the airport Port George VI Island Airport to commemorate an upcoming visit by King George VI in May 1939.
-The first commercial passenger flight to the airport was a charter flight carrying Tommy Dorsey and his swing band for a two-day engagement at the Canadian National Exhibition on September 8, 1939.
+The first commercial passenger flight to the airport was a charter flight carrying Tommy Dorsey and his swing band for a two-day engagement at the Canadian National Exhibition on September 8, 1939 operated by a Douglas DC-3.
 It was also the first airliner from the United States to arrive in Toronto.
 A 48-person cable ferry service was inaugurated to the airport.